Apple is fighting to take back the classroom from Google.

 New iPad works with Apple Pencil

-Storage for student models will include 200 GB of storage to help save bigger projects.
+on Tuesday Storage for student models will include 200 GB of storage to help save bigger projects.
 Standard models come with 50 GB..

 The biggest selling point is that the new iPad works with the Apple Pencil, which previously only worked with the higher-end iPad Pro tablets.
 Apple imagines it being used by kids for educational purposes like art projects.
 For school use, the $99 Apple Pencil is $10 cheaper.